 TRY: The Margarita – cooked to perfection.

-A new addition to London’s health food landscape, Japanese restaurant Omoide opened its doors in Bermondsey last year, headed up by chef Angelo Sato.
+A relatively new addition to London’s health food landscape, Japanese restaurant Omoide opened its doors in Bermondsey last year, headed up by chef Angelo Sato.
 Taking inspiration from Japan’s multi-course dining experience, Omoide specialises in healthy chirashi (scattered) sushi bowls: rice mixed with fish, vegetables and whatever else fits the bill.
 Diners can customise meals themselves or opt for one of Angelo’s well-thought-out combinations – signature dishes include ‘The Humble Chicken’, made with dashi-braised chicken (a Japanese broth), umami mushrooms, shichimi mayo and spicy beansprouts; and yuzu-spiked salmon, topped with avocado, cured cucumber, sushi ginger and crispy shallots.
 Despite Angelo’s Michelin-star experience it’s not fancy dining, just top quality food with a casual, grab-and-go feel.
 The colourful, pretty bowls are guaranteed to brighten up your Instagram feed too. omoide.co.uk

 TRY: The yuzu salmon with sushi rice, avocado, cured cucumber and wasabi peas.